 Sarah is the founding director of Fiddleheads Forest School and has been involved with the UW Botanic Gardens for over eight years, growing and building nature-based education programs.
 She holds a Master’s in Science Education and a Certificate in Early Childhood Leadership from UW, and a Forest Kindergarten Teaching Certificate from Cedarsong.
 Sarah is deeply committed to connecting families with the Arboretum and creating opportunities for kids to learn and grow in nature.
 As director, she takes pride in her work supporting the teachers and classes, connecting with families and managing the administration and operations for the school.
-In her free time, Sarah loves to hike, camp and travel with her son and husband.
+In her free time, Sarah loves to hike, camp and travel with her two kids and husband.
 She is immensely honored by the opportunity to work with the dynamic, growing community here at Fiddleheads.

 Jenn is an early childhood educator who has been teaching preschool in a variety of nature-based classroom settings over the past 5 years, including Schlitz Audubon Nature Preschool in Milwaukee and Tiny Trees Preschool in Seattle.
 She is a born naturalist with a true passion for connecting children to nature and supporting their development.
 Her journey as an educator has led her to amazing people, inspiring places, and a deepening sense of self throughout it all.
 In addition to teaching preschool, Jenn is passionate about training young adults on how to connect their communities with nature.
 She has provided professional development to nature-based teachers around the country through conferences and workshops and is deeply rooted in nature-preschool philosophy.
 Jenn has a special love of playing, and of spontaneity in teaching, as well as a particular joy of jumping in puddles!